メインコンテンツまでスキップ

 ],

-We then name the constructed slice of data with:
+The recipe then names the constructed slice of data with:

 "name":["to-number",["get","NETCDF_DIM_time"]],